Monday November 21, 2016

 - Dr. Fahimeh Mianji, Iranian psychologist and PhD student at McGill University

-Jaswant Guzder: The Artist of the Floating World - an article about Dr. Jaswant Guzder as a psychiatarist and artist
+- Jaswant Guzder: The Artist of the Floating World - an article about Dr. Jaswant Guzder as a psychiatrist and artist